 Last Updated on Samuel Franklinby

-What Escape From Tarkov Edition To Buy – Tarkov Editions Overview
+Which Escape From Tarkov Edition To Buy Comparison – Tarkov Editions Overview

-Wondering what Escape From Tarkov edition should I buy?
-With multiple editions available it can be a confusing beginning to your Tarkov experience as you try to understand the version differences.
-Continue reading to learn about what editions are available, the benefits that each provide and ultimately what EFT edition to buy.
+Wondering which Escape From Tarkov edition should I buy?
+Read my comparison of the different editions to learn which version to buy as a new player.
+With multiple editions available it can be a confusing beginning to your Tarkov experience as you try to understand the version differences and how they compare.
+Continue reading to learn about what editions are available, the benefits that each provide, an edition comparison and ultimately what EFT edition to buy.

 The Escape From Tarkov different editions available are:

 The differences between Escape From Tarkov editions and the impact to your Tarkov experience are:

 - Access: All editions give access to the closed beta through a digital copy.